 But that’s not all.
 Overlaying this strategy we also noted the importance they attached to nurturing what one executive called “the foundation of a growth culture.”
 This foundation has two notable attributes: “Sales value vigilance” and “the courage to change.”
 Neither represents much out-of-pocket cost on the income statement yet each is central to finding and implementing ways to add value to customers.
 Squeeze the discount mentality out of your culture.
 Make value selling a central component of your sales strategy.
 You don’t have to spend a lot to make a big difference.

-The Chief Sales Executive Summits are a spin-off of the annual “Chief Sales Executive Forum.”
+The Executive Summits are a spin-off of the annual Executive Forum.
 For more information on the Alexander Group’s community of unique events designed solely for sales and marketing leaders – visit our event pages.